eclipse-tradista/tradista/README.md

 <br>

-**Eclipse Tradista** is a modular, high-performance financial framework designed to unify and secure your capital market operations.
+**Eclipse Tradista** is a modular, high-performance **capital markets platform** designed to unify and secure your financial operations.
 From real-time market data analysis to post-trade lifecycle management, it provides a transparent and extensible alternative to proprietary systems.

 Built on a robust **Jakarta EE** architecture, Eclipse Tradista enables you to orchestrate complex workflows in a single, auditable environment: